Success in Kindergarten

 7. Don’t use “baby talk” with your children.
 Encourage clear (not necessarily perfect) pronunciation of words in sentences.

 8. Read/tell stories to your child, and ask who? what? when? where? why? how?questions.
 Ask for a short retelling of the story.
 Encourage sequential retelling.
 Help him or her to tell only the important points.
 These skills are the foundation of reading comprehension.
-(Check out our free Sequencing Activity for Where the Wild Things Are).
+(Check out our Sequencing Activity for Where the Wild Things Are).

 9. When reading a story, move your finger under the words in a left to right tracking motion.
 This will help your child automatically know which way to move his/her eyes across the page when starting to read.